 It's in a "public beta" state!
 Backwards-incompatible changes are still possible!

-Endpoint: https://dropmail.me/api/graphql/${AUTH_TOKEN}
+HTTP Endpoint: https://dropmail.me/api/graphql/${AUTH_TOKEN}

 .